wolfeidau/buildkite-serverless-agent/README.md

 ![codebuild job monitor](docs/images/stepfunction.png)

-# todo
+# Todo

 Still lots of things to tidy up:

 - [x] Secure all the lambda functions IAM profiles
 - [X] Testing
 - [x] Combine all the templates into one deployable unit
-- [ ] Ensure all the step function lambdas are idempotent as they WILL retry at the moment.
+- [x] Ensure all the step function lambdas are idempotent as they WILL retry at the moment.
 - [ ] Currently only uploading 1MB of logs per 10 seconds, need to tune this and refactor the last upload to correctly flush the remaining data.
 - [X] Sort out versioning of the project and build files.
 - [X] Support canceled builds.